Skip to content

 When the request refers to an integration, connector, external API, external service, API key, credential, provider, webhook, sync, import/export, or a neutral provider category such as analytics, reporting, search, email, storage, or CRM, the router can add integration path hints:

-• adapter clients under backend/integrations/*_client.py
+• adapter clients under app/services/integrations/*_client.py

 • module files that declare or use the integration: modules/{module_id}/module.yaml, backend/service.py, backend/schemas.py, and backend/policy.py